Single Session Consultation for Neurodiversity-Related Issues

 - assessing and further validating (or ruling out) your own neurodivergence (ADHD, autism)

 Before we meet, I will share with you a pre-consultation questionnaire to help you organize your thoughts and focus your goals for our time together.
-I'll carefully review this, organize my own thoughts, and provide you with a printed copy of your responses to refer to during our session.
+I'll carefully review this before we meet.

 After we meet, I will create a post-consultation summary for you to keep.
 This summary will include both our assessments and analysis of your current problems as well as resources and actions steps we've identified to help you address these problems.